thriveweb/trh2/content/pages/home.md

   title: Our Servicess
 section4:
   subtitle: >-
-    We are a mobile diagnostics servicing from Mudgeeraba to Beaudesert ons a basic call out fee.
+    We are a mobile diagnostics servicing from Mudgeeraba to Beaudesert on a basic call out fee.
-  title: For all Your Horse Needs Please Give Us a Calls
+  title: For all your equine veterinary needs please contact our team
 section5:
   backgroundImage: /images/uploads/img_7370.jpg
   content: >-